avishwakarma/dgraph-orm/docs/README.md

 # dgraph-orm
-Simplified schema creation, queries and mutation for Dgraph.
+Simplified schema creation, queries and mutations for Dgraph.

 ## Install